pspdev/pspdev.github.io/README.md

 ### Toolchain

 To install the PSPDEV toolchain, first [download the latest version](https://github.com/pspdev/pspdev/releases/tag/latest) for your system.
 Extract it into your user's home directory, which would be `\\wsl$\home\username` on Windows, otherwise `~`.
+If you're on Windows, pick the Ubuntu build.

 Now set the required environment variables.
 On Mac edit the ``~/.bash_profile`` on Linux/WSL the ``~/.bashrc`` file.
 Add the following at the bottom: